phiscu/hma_snow/README.md

 ## Usage

-1. Replace the example shapefile in the `shp` directory or provide the path to our shapefile in the next step.
+1. Replace the example shapefile in the `shp` directory with your catchment's outline or specify the file path using the `--cutline_shp` option.

 2. Run the Bash script with required arguments.
 Example:
 ```bash